bahrus/ib-id/README.md

 Note also our use of from-previous, search-for attributes.
 These allow for an alternative to specifying the id's.

-[TODO]:  Support for changing number of records / pooling.

 ## Syntax Example V -- Enumerated template options [TODO]